Openings as of 6/25/2026

 SUPERVISORY RESPONSIBILITY:

+Makes budget recommendations to the Director of Special Services.
 Responsible for materials and supplies budget(s) as assigned.
 Supervises certified and classified staff members as assigned.

 OTHER SKILLS and ABILITIES: